larrytheliquid/generic-reuse/ArtifactOverview.md

 `r` to ensure there are no errors, or to jump to the first error location if there is one.

-This is all that is required to evaluate our artifact.
-The subsequent parts go over particular files and contained definitions in detail.
-However, our artifact can be considerd successfully evaluated if `M-s`, then `r` results in "No errors." for the file `code/Everything.ced`, which imports all the more specific files.
+This is all that is required to have Cedille type check files contained in our artifact.
 If you feel more adventurous, feel free to press `h` to enter Cedille's help mode, then click `cedille mode commands` to learn how to navigate the code's AST, and display the context (`c`) and goal (`i`) once focusing on a particular node (by pressing `p` with the cursor on a node), and how to unfocus a node (by pressing `g`).
 It is also possible to jump (by pressing `j`) to the definition of a focused node, and jump back (by pressing `,`).

 Part 2: Step-by-Step Evaluation Instructions